-The Department of Justice Canada (the Department), provides litigation and legal advisory services to federal government departments, agencies and crown corporations across Canada.
+The Department of Justice Canada, (the Department), provides litigation, legal advisory and legislative services to federal government departments, agencies and crown corporations across Canada.
 The Department currently uses a hybrid model to fund its operations, relying on a mix of A-base funding and Net Voting Authority (NVA) to recover the costs of legal services from client organizations over and above this A-base funding.
 NVA (cost recovery) is an important source of funding for the Department, providing more than a third of the operating budget (the Department recovered legal service costs of $328M in 2014-2015).
 The Treasury Board (TB) Common Services Policy sets out a strategic direction and outlines key Departmental requirements with respect to cost recovery.

 While the scope of the audit focussed primarily on key business processes that form the basis for the current cost recovery model, the audit considered the nature and potential impact of the many progressive changes that are planned or are in the process of being developed with regards to the new funding model.